 5. Chris Robshaw, Rugby Player

-Before becoming a rugby player, Chris says that he had to try twice as hard at school because of his reading difficulties.
-However, the hurdles he faced didn’t stop him from becoming England Captain, as well of captain of his own club.
+Before becoming a rugby pro, Chris says that he had to try twice as hard at school because of his reading difficulties.
+However, those difficulties didn’t stop him from becoming England Captain, and captain of his own club – Harlequins.

 6. Dr Maggie Aderin-Pocock, Scientist

 Maggie is a great communicator of science and finds interesting ways to explain ideas.
-For example, she once showed how things travel in space by herding geese around a paddling pool!
+For example, she once showed how things travel in space by chasing geese around a paddling pool!

 All in all, she’s an amazing human being!